Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 4. The SOC 501, LOC Rate Determination Protocol Matrix

-2. If accurate and complete, sign the LOC Case Cover Sheet, the SOC 500, DCFS 1696 and SCI Scoring Form.
+2. If accurate and complete, sign the LOC Case Cover Sheet, the SOC 500, DCFS 1696a and SCI Scoring Form.

 1. If approval is not given, discuss concerns and any corrective measures with the LOC CSW.

-2. Upon confirmation that the agreed upon measures were completed, sign the LOC Case Cover Sheet, the SOC 500, DCFS 1696 and SCI Scoring Form and return all of the reviewed documents to the LOC CSW or,
+2. Upon confirmation that the agreed upon measures were completed, sign the LOC Case Cover Sheet, the SOC 500, DCFS 1696a and SCI Scoring Form and return all of the reviewed documents to the LOC CSW.

-3. If the applied rate is an SCI Rate or the Static Rate, forward the documents (Item #1 above) to the LOC ARA or designee for approval.
+3. If the applied rate is an SCI Rate of SCI 2 or 3, forward the documents (Item #1 above) to the LOC ARA or designee for approval.

 1. Ensure corrective measures requested by the LOC ARA or designee are taken, if applicable.